Table of Contents

 Here I cannot put the entire vulnerabilities list report due to contractual reasons but I have put some snippets from the report which shows the list of vulnerable rpms and CVE

 Below table shows the list of impacted CVE with their description for kernel rpm which is installed on my RHEL Linux system:

 This description list is followed by the list of CVE.
 This is just a short output what was there in the report

-Below table shows the vulnerable kernel rpm and the one which we should install to mitigate all the vulnerabilities.
+Below table shows the vulnerable kernel rpm and the one from security updates list which we should install to mitigate all the reported vulnerabilities list.

 Depending upon your support contract you can request the developers to prioritise the patch delivery timelines.
 If you’re in a hurry, you can download packages from the Web site directly associated with your service.
 While not built for your distribution, it can help you get new features into service as quickly as possible.